JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 ## Discussion

-### (1) All school district personnel at all WA school districts should come under statewide salary schedules.
+### (1) All school district personnel at all WA school districts should adhere to statewide salary schedules.
 We had the McCleary Decision.
-There should be no threats of strikes at certain individual school districts right before school starts.
+There should be no threats of strikes at certain individual school districts right before school starts in the fall.
+The current situation allows for each individual school district to have negotiations between local union leaders and local school district administrators - closed sessions.
+State legislators and local taxpayers are not represented at these meetings.
+When the meeting participants announce they have come to an agreement of higher compensations, where does that money come from?
+State legislators don't just grant more money to that particular school district over other districts.
+The only source is from Enrichment Levies which were originally advertised to the public as a small source of funds for student enrichment programs.
+And when that levy limit is reached, school district reps complain to the public and state legislators that they have budget shortfalls since they are not fully funded.
+This illogical cycle must be corrected.

 ### (2) There should be no local Enrichment Levies that certain school districts still incorrectly call EP&O Levies.
 The state needs to provide funding for staff compensations based on statewide determined salary schedules.
 The state needs to provide prescribed funds for extracurricular activities including music and sports programs.